KKGo-Software-engineering/workshop-summer/docs/Backlog.md

 }
 ```

-5. PUT /api/v1/transections/{id}
+5. PUT /api/v1/transactions/{id}

-- Description: Updates an existing transection so that can edit the income or expense.
+- Description: Updates an existing transaction so that can edit the income or expense.
 - Request Body:
 - Content Type: application/json
 - Example Response Body: